dgallardo06/Portfolio/ReadMe.md

 The purpose of this website is to showcase what I have learned at General Assembly and share some things about myself.

-This website will include the following pages: About Me, Work, Experience, Contact Me.
+This website will include the following pages: About Me, Experience and Contact.